owl4ce/dotfiles/README.md

 - **QT Themer (env var) <kbd>optional</kbd>**
   [`~/.config/openbox/environment`](./.config/openbox/environment)
-  This is optional if you're having issues like blind text with background from Mechanical Theme (Fleon GTK), as it basically uses plugins (QT5 to GTK2).
+  This is optional if you are having issues like blind text with background from Mechanical Theme (Fleon GTK), as it basically uses plugins (QT5 to GTK2).
 Remove `gtk2` after the equal sign, then relogin **openbox-session**.
   ```cfg
   ...